 A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will discuss the results with you.

 Follow-up examinations may be necessary, and your doctor will explain the exact reason why another exam is requested.
 Sometimes a follow-up exam is done because a suspicious or questionable finding needs clarification with additional views or a special imaging technique.
 A follow-up examination may also be necessary so that any change in a known abnormality can be monitored over time.
 Follow-up examinations are sometimes the best way to see if treatment is working or if an abnormality is stable or changed over time.

 What are the benefits vs. risks?

-- Bone x-rays are the fastest and easiest way for a physician to view and assess fractured bone and joint abnormalities, such as arthritis and spine injuries.
+- Bone x-rays are the fastest and easiest way for a physician to view and assess bone injuries, including fractures, and joint abnormalities, such as arthritis.

 - X-ray equipment is relatively inexpensive and widely available in emergency rooms, physician offices, ambulatory care centers, nursing homes and other locations, making it convenient for both patients and physicians.

 - Because x-ray imaging is fast and easy, it is particularly useful in emergency diagnosis and treatment.